betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 ### Documentation-driven development

-As in test-driven development, [documentation-driven development](https://www.writethedocs.org/videos/portland/2019/lessons-learned-in-a-year-of-docs-driven-development-jessica-parsons/) is the practice of stating what the code should do prior to writing it, and diagramming at this stage can make the design process more effective.
+Analogous to test-driven development, [documentation-driven development](https://www.writethedocs.org/videos/portland/2019/lessons-learned-in-a-year-of-docs-driven-development-jessica-parsons/) is the practice of stating what the code should do prior to writing it, and diagramming at this stage can make the design process more effective.
 The result of documentation-driven development may be a design document that can take the form